az4521/svelte_matrix_client/README.md

 # Svelte Matrix Client

-This is my first test of Claude Code, creating a matrix client. every existing matrix client sucks, so being better than them isn't really a high bar. imo initial commit has already achieved this
+This is my first test of Claude Code, creating a matrix client. ~~every existing matrix client sucks, so being better than them isn't really a high bar. imo initial commit has already achieved this~~ actually now that i look, cinny is pretty good, but i wanna do this anyway

 things left to do: